ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 - When you provision a stand-alone volume with 3000 GB capacity and the general-purpose volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
 In the later example and tables, this volume is called _`volume-c`_.
 - When you provision a stand-alone volume with 2000 GB capacity and the general-purpose volume profile, it can handle 6,000 IOPS, which means a maximum throughput limit of 786 Mbps.
 In the later example and tables, this volume is called _`volume_d`_.

-Where can you see what bandwidth or throughput limit is assigned to your volume?
-In the UI, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}
+Where can you see what bandwidth or throughput limit is assigned to your volume? in the console, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}

 Where can you see what bandwidth or throughput limit is assigned to your volume?
 In the CLI, you can see the bandwidth in the output of the `ibmcloud is volume` command.{: cli}